DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 For example there are algorithms worked out for sorting a list efficiently.
 A computer programmer can buy a book of algorithms so they not need to re-invent the wheel when they have to code for a job that has already been worked out.
 Having bought the book, they would look up the problem of 'How to sort a list' and a good book would tell them a number of ways to do this.

 #####Android
-An open source operating system targeted at mobile phones and tablets.
+An Open Source operating system targeted at mobile phones and tablets.
 It's based on a Linux kernel and Java programming language.
 As a mobile operating system Android is the most widely used.

 #####Amazon
 Online retailer of various goods, including print and ebooks, and producer of the Kindle and Kindle Fire e-reading devices.

 #####App
 An application (software program) for mobile or desktop operating systems.
-Mobile apps are often distributed through an app store (Google Play Store, Apple App Store).
+Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

 #####App store
 An online store where mobile applications may be bought or obtained for free.
-Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Store, Windows Phone Store and BlackBerry App World.
+Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.

 #####AZW (Amazon Word)
 File format used by the Amazon Kindle e-reader.